- 1 Dr. David Albert, CEO, AliveCor

 TJ Person, CEO & Founder, Koupon Media

-TJ Person, CEO TJ Person is CEO and founder of Koupon Media, provider of the Digital Campaign Management (DCM) Platform to help retailers and brands deploy coupon, loyalty and offer programs in a matter of days.
-The Company works with global brands including 7 Eleven, Pepsi, Michaels, just to name a few.
+TJ Person is the CEO and founder of Koupon Media, the industries first one-time-use mobile coupon platform built for brands and agencies.
+Koupon Media provides a digital campaign management platform for progressive retailers and brands to unify the creation, distribution, redemption, and analysis of digital coupons and loyalty programs.
+The company works with global brands including 7 Eleven, Pepsi, Michaels, just to name a few.
 Having started Koupon Media in 2011, Person is notably one of two entrepreneur advisors for Startup America in Texas and was awarded Dallas 40 under 40 in 2012.
 Person is a seasoned entrepreneur with 15+ years of mobile experience, notably as co-founder and president of Mango Mobile.
 In 2005, Mango Mobile raised $1.5 million and after 2 years as the fastest growing mobile marketing company, Omnicom Group acquired it in February, 2007.
 TJ spent several years with Omnicon where Mango continues as a leader in the mobile space.

 Ridley is the co-founder of American Intellectual : Invention Development Company (AI).
 Jay and his father Clay Ridley has a unique background in intellectual property development and ownership which they bring to their inventor clients through partnerships and joint ventures.
 From concept to product launch and IP licensing, the Ridleys have a broad experience in a variety of industries including Transportation, Fashion, Energy, Material Handing, Construction, and Agriculture.
 Previously, the father-son team founded Ridley® Motorcycle Company in 1997 which produced several thousand vehicles most notably known for their innovative automatic transmission.
 A first for on-road motorcycles.
 Follow him on Twitter @JayRidley.